Sol Bloom

-Bloom was especially concerned with the fate of European Jews but was unable to overcome very strong resistance to admitting Jews or any refugees before the war.
-He argued vigorously after the war that the United States needed to take in larger numbers of refugees.
-He adopted the Zionist position that mandated Palestine should become the refuge for Jewish victims of the Holocaust.
-He urgently lobbied President Harry Truman in 1948 to immediately recognize the Jewish state of Israel, which Truman did.
-When the Republicans took control of the Foreign Affairs Committee after the 1946 election, Bloom worked closely with the new chairman, Charles Eaton.
-They secured approval for the Truman Doctrine and the Marshall Plan.

 Early life

 Bloom was born March 9, 1870, in Pekin, Illinois, to Polish-Jewish immigrants who soon moved to San Francisco.
 He was introduced to theater production in his early teens, then became a theater manager, staging boxing matches featuring "Gentleman Jim" Corbett.
 Seeking ever more spectacular attractions, he attended the Exposition Universelle (1889) in Paris, where he was particularly taken with the dancers and acrobats of the "Algerian Village," somewhat representative of France's Algerian colony.

+Bloom could converse sparingly in four or five European languages, and was adept in sign language.